-If the unit has been offered to another applicant and no other suitable units are available for transfer, the applicant's paid application fee will be refunded.
+If the unit has been offered to another applicant and no other suitable units are available for transfer, the applicant's paid application fee will be refunded in accordance with Housing Kitsap's application fee policy.

 Tenants are encouraged to notify Housing Kitsap as early as possible if their plans change.